ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # ACE Groupcomm Parameters {#ace-groupcomm-params}

-In addition to those defined in {{Section 8 of RFC9594}}, this application profile defines additional parameters used during the second part of the message exchange with the Group Manager, i.e., after the exchange of Token Transfer Request and Response (see {{ssec-token-post}}).
+In addition to what is defined in {{Section 8 of RFC9594}}, this application profile defines additional parameters used during the second part of the message exchange with the Group Manager, i.e., after the exchange of Token Transfer Request and Response (see {{ssec-token-post}}).
 The table below summarizes them and specifies the CBOR key to use instead of the full descriptive name.

 Note that the media type "application/ace-groupcomm+cbor" MUST be used when these parameters are transported in the respective message fields.